ASPSnippets

 Next

-'append new line
+'Append new line character.

 sb.Append(vbCr & vbLf)